Peter O'Neill: The replacement of O'Neill

-O'Neill avoids then a vote of no confidence by following the suggestion that he had rejected earlier: he resigns and appoints Julius Chan as his successor.
-Chan first accepted the appointment and retracted this almost immediately in an ambiguous way: he was not interested in the position but would serve the nation in a caretaker position.
-There was a flurry of arguments whether the selection of Chan was a constitutional possibility.
-The salient one against Chan was that the government must be formed by the leader of the largest party in parliament and that was PNC, the party of O'Neill.
+O'Neill then avoids a vote of no confidence by following the suggestion that he had rejected earlier: he resigns and appoints Julius Chan as his successor.
+Chan first accepted the appointment and retracted it almost immediately in an ambiguous way: he was not interested in the position but would serve the nation in a caretaker position.
+There was a flurry of arguments about whether the selection of Chan was a constitutional possibility.
+The salient one against Chan was that the government must be formed by the leader of the largest party in parliament, which was the PNC, the party of O'Neill.

-Marape then suddenly returned to PNC along with thirty MPs and joined the government bench.The opposition no longer had the numbers.
-O'Neill resigned again and handed over to Marape as prime minister, in line with the constitutional requirement that the largest party forms the government.
-Marape engineered a comeback as candidate MP when he was no longer the alternate PM of the opposition because he lost to Pruaitch as leader of the opposition.
+Marape then suddenly returned to the PNC along with thirty MPs and joined the government bench.
+The opposition no longer had the numbers.
+O'Neill resigned again and handed over to Marape as prime minister, in line with the constitutional requirement that the largest party form the government.
+Marape engineered a comeback as a candidate MP when he was no longer the alternate PM of the opposition because he lost to Pruaitch as leader of the opposition.
 Marape was confirmed as prime minister with 101 votes against 8 for Morauta, the most prominent critic of O'Neill.

 Policies

-O'Neill embarked on an activist development policy that he contrasted to the stagnation of previous years.
-He took a substantial loan from the Chinese Import-Export bank, to remedy the "sins" of the past.
+O'Neill embarked on an activist development policy that he contrasted with the stagnation of previous years.
+He took a substantial loan from the Chinese Import-Export Bank, to remedy the "sins" of the past.
 He laid stress on the development of infrastructure, especially roads.
 Free education and free health care were signature policies in the 2012 election.
 He maintained these policies after being re-elected in 2017.
-The international stature of PNG was raised through the organisation of the 2015 Pacific Games, and proposing Port Moresby as the location for the APEC summit in 2020.
+The international stature of PNG was raised through the organisation of the 2015 Pacific Games, and the proposal of Port Moresby as the location for the APEC summit in 2020.

-In August 2011, the O'Neill administration announced a new public holiday, Repentance Day, 26 August.
+In August 2011, the O'Neill administration announced a new public holiday, Repentance Day, on 26 August.
 The announcement was made eleven days before that date.
 The public holiday was established at the request of a "group of churches", which had approached Abal with the idea shortly before he lost his office.

 International relations

 Australia

-Relations with Australia were on an upswing when Kevin Rudd returned to power.
-O'Neill and Rudd brokered together the deal locating illegal immigrants to Australia on Manus Island.
-This deal came however to grief when the Supreme Court declared it unconstitutional.
-PNG protested strongly when Australia opened a consulate on Bougainville, which could be interpreted as the recognition of Bougainville as an independent state.
+Relations with Australia were on the upswing when Kevin Rudd returned to power.
+O'Neill and Rudd brokered the deal to locate illegal immigrants to Australia on Manus Island.
+This deal came to grief, however, when the Supreme Court declared it unconstitutional.
+PNG protested strongly when Australia opened a consulate in Bougainville, which could be interpreted as the recognition of Bougainville as an independent state.